 Any email marketing messages we send are in accordance with the GDPR (General Data Protection Regulation) and the Privacy and Electronic Communications Regulations (PECR).
 Under PECR, we may send you marketing communications if you have requested information about our products, services or made a purchase from us or you agreed to receive marketing communications and, in each case, you have not opted out of receiving such communications.

-We provide you with an easy method to withdraw your consent (unsubscribe) or manage your preferences at any time by following the unsubscribe link located at the bottom of any emails we send to you or alternatively, you can email us at email@example.com
+We provide you with an easy method to withdraw your consent (unsubscribe) or manage your preferences at any time by following the unsubscribe link located at the bottom of any emails we send to you.
+Alternatively you can email us at the following address firstname.lastname@example.org

 If you opt out of receiving marketing communications this opt-out does not apply to personal data provided as a result of other transactions, such as purchases.